 Continuous IV infusion: Use the same procedure described above.
 May use more than one 40 to 60 mL syringe or a 100 mL syringe to transfer reconstituted solution to IV bag.

 IV: For IV administration.
 Initiate bolus at a target rate of ~30 mg/minute.
 For IV infusion, use of a 0.2 or 0.22 micron in-line polyethersulfone or equivalent low protein-binding filter is required.

 Store intact vials at 2°C to 8°C (36°F to 46°F).
 Do not freeze.
-Reconstituted vials are stable at room temperature ≤8 hours, or may be stored ≤24 hours at 2°C to 8°C. Reconstituted solution in IV bags is stable at room temperature ≤8 hours, or may be stored ≤16 hours at 2°C to 8°C. Discard any unused portion.
+Reconstituted vials are stable at room temperature ≤8 hours, or may be stored ≤24 hours at 2°C to 8°C. Reconstituted solution in IV bags is stable at room temperature ≤8 hours.
+Discard any unused portion.

 There are no known significant interactions.

 Immunologic: Antibody development (6% to 17%)